 Summer Group Mentoring Program

 In the summer of 2014, we introduced our first group-mentoring program offering our services for 30 youth.
 In comparison to our academic year program, this class operates in small group settings with two mentors and five mentees acting as a team to provide a unique shared experience and more peer-to-peer learning.
 Using state-of-the-art digital SLR cameras we provide a very similar experience to our regular program in an intensive eight weeks.

-Our students are creative young people, aged 11-18, with backgrounds that have included homelessness, foster care or low-income living situations.
-Our students come to us through local schools, after-school programs and agencies working with youth from all areas in the city and Bay Area, the majority being from the South of Market, Bayview, Tenderloin, Mission and Western Addition areas.
+Our mentees are creative young people, aged 11-18, with backgrounds that have included homelessness, foster care, or low-income living situations.
+Our mentees come to us through local schools, after-school programs, and agencies working with youth from all areas in the city and Bay Area, the majority being from the South of Market, Bayview, Tenderloin, Mission, and Western Addition areas.

-Our volunteer mentors are professional, commercial and fine art photographers with a commitment to youth and to education.
-The students and mentors work together in one-to-one partnerships in a group setting.
+Our volunteer mentors are professional, commercial, and fine art photographers with a commitment to youth and to education.
+The mentees and mentors work together in one-to-one partnerships in a group setting.
 First Exposures fosters supportive intergenerational relationships in a stimulating environment of active learning.

 Daniella Basurco Mendieta, Alejandra Miranda, and Mara Marchana